-- Your (submitted or un-submitted) solution to this lab exercise (which is not revealed to the public) remains the property of the EECS department.
+- Your (submitted or un-submitted) solution to this lab exercise (which is not meant for the public) remains the property of the EECS department.
 Do not distribute or share your code in any public media (e.g., a non-private Github repository) in any way, shape, or form.
-The department reserves the right to take necessary actions upon found violations of this policy. - When you submit your lab, you claim that it is solely your work.
-Therefore, it is considered as a violation of academic integrity if you copy or share any parts of your Java code during any stages of your development. - When assessing your submission, the instructor and TA may examine your code, and suspicious submissions will be reported to the department if necessary.
-We do not tolerate academic dishonesty, so please obey this policy strictly. - You are entirely responsible for making your submission to the TA in time.
-Back up your work periodically, so as to minimize the damage should any sort of computer failures occur.
+The department reserves the right to take necessary actions upon found violations of this policy. - Refer to the course syllabus (under the Course Policies section) for how labs are supposed to be attempted. - You are responsible for completing your submission by the set deadline (in order to receive the credit). - Back up your work periodically, so as to minimize the damage should any sort of computer failures occur.

 Follow this tutorial series on setting up a private Github repository for your Java projects. - The deadline is strict with no excuses: late submissions will not be accepted.